Loader gif

 By using TaxAct, you can take advantage of the expertise embedded into their software.

-The step-by-step interview is designed to help make sure you meet your obligations to the IRS and get all the tax benefits for which you qualify.
+The step-by-step interview is designed to help make sure you meet your obligations to the and get all the tax benefits for which you qualify.
 Simply answer the questions with your information, and the software will perform all the tax calculations for you.

 TaxAct products also include a variety of tools to make sure your return is accurate and you maximized your refund.